SadieEdwar/Lab3_q2_816019835/README.md

 Test Case ID: TC005
-Test Case Description: GPIO2 pin was set to some other logic level Test Steps: a)call the intergated_test1 Task
+Test Case Description: GPIO2 pin was set to some other logic level Test Steps:
+1)call the intergated_test1 Task
-b) enter the mutex , xSemaphore
+2) enter the mutex , xSemaphore
-c) set the GPIO2 pin to 0
+3) set the GPIO2 pin to 0
 Test Data: GPIO_OUTPUT_IO_0
 Expected Results: "FAIL: GPIO2 was not set correctly" Actual Results: "FAIL: GPIO2 was not set correctly"